Coffee Flavored Sugar Cookies are simple enough to be made any day, and the flavors are elegant, subtle, and delicious.

 Decorating the cookies

 You can decorate these cookies as you like.
-I have never tried flood frosting on them, but this recipe is great for it.
+I have never tried flood frosting on them, but this recipe is excellent for it.
 It is a sturdy cookie that stands out from other decorated sugar cookies with its delicious flavor.

 You can use icing, frosting, sprinkles, or any other decorations you like.
 Just be sure to wait until the cookies are completely cool before adding any decorations, or they may melt or slide off.